Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

 \subsection{Inference via Extended Hindley--Milner Unification}

 F\#'s Units of Measure system~\cite{kennedy2009units} demonstrated that dimensional constraints integrate naturally with Hindley--Milner type inference.
-The extension is direct: type variables carry an associated dimension variable; unification of type variables propagates to unification of dimension variables; dimension unification reduces to solving systems of linear equations over $\mathbb{Z}$.
+The extension is direct: type variables carry an associated dimension variable; unification of type variables propagates to unification of dimension variables; dimension unification reduces to abelian-group unification over $\mathbb{Z}^n$.

 The inference algorithm proceeds as follows:

 \begin{enumerate}[leftmargin=*] \item \textbf{Constraint generation.} Each arithmetic operation generates a dimensional constraint.
 Addition of \code{a + b} generates $d(a) = d(b)$.
 Multiplication of \code{a * b} generates $d(\text{result}) = d(a) + d(b)$.